KhardanOne/CarND-Path-Planning-Project/doc/model.md

 - **keep lane**: checks for faster lanes if certain security measures are met and initiates lane changes
 - **go left** and **go right**: the car stays in the state until the change is finished.
 A lane change is considered finished when the car is closer to lane center than 0.4 meters.
 Then it switches back to keep lane state.

-Security measures:
+### Security measures
-- The car doesn't start a lane change if it is slower than the car in front.
-This usually happens when the PD controller temporarily slows the ego car down.
-Lane change in this phase would be dangerous, as fast cars might be arriving in the target lane.
-- Slow down a tiny bit before lane switch to keep more space to the cought-up car.
+Behavior Planner considers lane changes only if they are considered safe.

+* If there is a car in front of ego car, then lane switching is considered safe if *all* of the following conditions are met:
+  - the speed difference is not too high
+  - the ego car speed is not much slower than the cought up car's speed
+  - the ego car is not too slow (which could result in too long lane switching)
+  - the ego car is not too close
+* If there is no car ahead, then a lane switching is considered safe if:
-- Don't start lane change if the front car is too close.
+  - the ego car is not too slow (which could result in too long lane switching)
-- Don't start lane change if speed is below 6 meters per second to avoid spending too much time between lanes.

 The BehaviorPlanner instantiates and uses SensorFusion and TrajectoryGenerator.
 See details below.